 Assessment Rationale And Relationship

-The Literature Review ensures that the student acquires sufficient background knowledge to place their own work in a proper context.
+The Literature Review ensures that the student acquires sufficient background knowledge to place their own work in an appropriate context.
 It also provides the opportunity for an early formal check on progress and feedback on technical writing performance.

-The research report is the summation of the student’s efforts in undertaking an original research project of their own conception and design.
-It demonstrates how the students have formulated their research topic, familiarised themselves with the appropriate literature, developed their methodology, undertaken the research, analysed, interpreted and discussed their findings, drawn conclusions and delivered a research report in the format of a research paper.
+The research report is the summation of the student’s efforts in undertaking an original research project .
+It demonstrates how the students have formed their research question, familiarised themselves with the appropriate literature, developed their methodology, undertaken the research, analysed, interpreted and discussed their findings, drawn conclusions and delivered a research report in the format of a submission to a peer-reviewed journal.
 This style reflects professional scientific writing and is good training for those going on to undertake research in the future.

 The poster assesses the student's ability to translate their technical knowledge into a form easily understood by a lay audience.

 The formative Project Plan (submitted early in Semester 1) helps students to recognise the key questions relating to their project and formulate an appropriate plan of work to meet the objectives.
 The formative Progress Report (submitted early in Semester 2) re-visits the Project Plan and asks students to record any changes to the project and update the plan of work.

 Technical proficiency, academic engagement and industry will be assessed by the supervisor who will have been in regular contact with the student throughout the project.

 All students complete an Ethical Approval Form.
 Some projects can link to existing approvals.